ammar/regexp_parser/README.md

 ruby scanner code.

-The project uses the standard rubygems package tasks:
+The project uses the standard rubygems package tasks, so:

-To build, run:
+To build the gem in the pkg directory, run:
 ```
 rake build
 ```

-To install, run:
+To install the gem from the cloned project, run:
 ```
 rake install
 ```